-Smoking cigarettes, pipes or cigars is forbidden for all pupils when on the school site, on a school trip and at any other occasions detailed as within the scope of this policy.
+Smoking cigarettes, vapes, pipes or cigars is forbidden for all students when on the school site, on a school trip and at any other occasions detailed as within the scope of this policy.

-Possession of any of the above or of associated items such as lighters will be treated in the same way as actual smoking offences.
+Possession of any of the above or smoking and vaping paraphernalia will be treated in the same way as actual smoking offences.

-Pupils associated with or presence on occasions when smoking is occurring will be assumed to have participated.
+Students associated with or presence on occasions when smoking / vaping is occurring will be assumed to have participated.